EthanTPainter/Grid-World/README.md

 # GridWorld

-Grid World is a simple application to create a Grid World with the neccssary actors, bugs, jumpers, critters, flowers, and all necessary elements to create the structure of the program.
+Grid World is a simple application to create a Grid with neccssary objects to use the grid space including actors, bugs, jumpers, critters,flowers, and all necessary elements to create the structure of the program.

 # Projects folder
 Contains basic structures for jumper, boxBug, critters, and bugRunner